joeferraro/MavensMate-SublimeText/README.md

 Go to "MavensMate --> Settings --> User" and modify `mm_workspace` with the EXISTING location where you'd like your MavensMate projects to reside, for example (notice the absolute path):

 	"mm_workspace": "/Users/your_username/Projects"

-If you're using RVM (recommended), you probably want to update the "mm_ruby" setting:

-	"mm_ruby": "~/.rvm/bin/rvm-auto-ruby"

 ##Update
 If `mm_check_for_updates` is set to `true`, MavensMate will check for updates when Sublime Text starts up.
 If you do not want to subscribe to automatic updates: